Bachelor in Paradise's Carly Waddell and Evan Bass Break Up After 3 Years of Marriage - E! Online

 The Mommies Tell All podcast co-host added, "It was always good, [but] it's just that as we got to know each other better and better.
 We fell for each other even harder.
 We've never had a bad spell.
 It's always been consistently good."

-In recent weeks, however, some fans have speculated that there could be trouble in paradise after the pair unfollowed each other and stopped posted about each other on their respective pages.
+In recent weeks, however, some fans have speculated that there could be trouble in paradise after the pair unfollowed each other and stopped posting about the other on their respective pages.
 In fact, Evan's last post of Carly was back in June 2020 where he affectionately wrote, "There's never been a better paradise love story."

 Ultimately, the couple shared many happy memories after meeting on national television including the birth of their two children.